A Compact Coupling Interface Method with Accurate Gradient Approximation for Elliptic Interface Problems: Numerical results

 In summary, though the overall order of convergence is second-order no matter which scheme is used to approximate the mixed second-order derivatives, a relatively large error can be caused by a large condition number of the coupling matrix, or a large local truncation error when approximating the mixed second-order derivative.
 When different schemes to approximate the mixed second-order derivatives are available, ideally we prefer the scheme that produces smaller local truncation error and smaller condition number of the coupling matrix.
 However, these two goals might be incompatible sometimes.
 It's time consuming to search through all the available schemes and find the one that leads the smallest condition number of the coupling matrix.
 It's also difficult to tell a priori which scheme gives smaller local truncation error.
 Therefore we try to find a middle ground by only considering the condition number when both case 1 and 2 are not available but case 3 and case 4 are available.

 The resulting linear system for the PDE is sparse and asymmetric, and can be solved with any ``black-box'' linear solvers.
 Fig.~\ref{f:iteration} shows the log-log plot for the number of iterations versus $N$.
-We used BiCGSTAB with ILU preconditioner and Algebraic Multigrid Method (AMG), both are implemented in the HYPRE library \cite{falgout_hypre_2002}.
+We used Biconjugate Gradient Stabilized Method with ILU preconditioner (abbreviated as BICG) and Algebraic Multigrid Method (AMG), both are implemented in the HYPRE library \cite{falgoutHypreLibraryHigh2002}.
 The number of iterations grows linearly with $N$ for BiCGSTAB and sub-linearly for AMG.
-Though AMG has better scaling property, for the range of $N$ in Fig \ref{f:iteration}, both solvers take approximately the same sCPU time.
+Though AMG has better scaling property, for the range of $N$ in Fig \ref{f:iteration}, both solvers take approximately the same CPU time.
+Fig.~\ref{f:cpu} shows the log-log plot of the CPU time versus $N^3\log_{10}(N)$ for the six surfaces using AMG.
+The slopes of the regression lines are close to 1.
+This scaling behavior is on par with that in ICIM (see Fig.14 in \cite{shuAccurateGradientApproximation2014}).
+All the tests are performed on an Apple M2 Max CPU.

+Empirically, our method does not encounter issue when the interface points are very close to the grid points: the minimum $\alpha$ among all the test cases in Fig. \ref{f:6surfconv} is 2.3282e-18.
+In addition, in Appendix~\ref{ss:highcontrast}, we show that our method can handle high contrast problems with a large difference in the coefficients $\epsp$ and $\epsm$.